jdcloudcom/en/documentation/Management/Resource-Orchestration/Operation-Guide/resource-type.md

 ### Virtual Machines
 #### User Guide for VM Userdata

-Where the Userdata function of the Virtual Machines is required when creating the Virtual Machines, the user can adopt the JDCLOUD::ResourceOrchestration::WaitConditionHandle and JDCLOUD::ResourceOrchestr provided by the Resource Orchestration to monitor the Userdata script execution results uploaded at the same time.ation::WaitCondition。
+Where the Userdata function of the Virtual Machines is required when creating the Virtual Machines, the user can adopt the JDCLOUD::ResourceOrchestration::WaitConditionHandle and JDCLOUD::ResourceOrchestr provided by the Resource Orchestration to monitor the Userdata script execution results uploaded at the same time.ation::WaitCondition.

 ##### Userdata Linux Script Example of Resource Orchestration